-The violet sea urchin is a sea urchin flattened in the centre.
+The violet sea urchin is a sea urchin flattened in the center.
 It is dark purple with porous whitish fields; the needles are almost always violet with white points.

 Its shell is a maximum 15 cm in diameter.